 14.0 Provisions to Protect the Privacy Interests of Subjects

 In the conduct of this research, PHI will only be accessed by the study personnel specified on the LRH Application for Waiver of Authorization or Altered Authorization under the HIPAA Privacy Rule.
-Complete the Waiver of Authorization or Altered Authorization and include it in this application packet.
+Complete the Waiver of Authorization or Altered Authorization included in the application.

 15.0 Consent Process

-Complete the Request for Waiver of Informed Consent and include this in the application packet.
+Complete the Request for Waiver of Informed Consent included in the application t

 Complete a request for waiver of assent and/or parental permission if you will be accessing the records of neonates, children or minors.